Naga, Camarines Sur: Shopping malls and Hotels

 SM City Naga, the first SM Supermall in Bicol Region opened in 2009.
-LCC Mall Naga arose at Felix Plazo Street, Sabang in 1997, while Nagaland E-Mall, set up in 2004, is in Downtown Naga.
+LCC Mall Naga, located at Felix Plazo Street, Sabang was opened in 1997 becoming the city's first full-service shopping mall, while Nagaland E-Mall, was opened in 2004, is in Downtown Naga.
 Built in 2005, Avenue Square is the region's first "lifestyle center", along Magsaysay Avenue.
-Metro Mall Naga (2012) is in front of Bicol Medical Center.
-Later, Robinsons Place Naga opened in 2017.
-Followed by Vista Mall (2018) along Maharlika Highway, in Barangay Del Rosario.
+Super Metro Hypermarket, opened in 2015 is near Bicol Medical Center while Robinsons Place Naga opened in 2017, followed by Vista Mall Naga in 2018 along Maharlika Highway, in Barangay Del Rosario.
 Both S&R Membership Shopping and Landers Superstore which opened in 2023 and 2024, respectively, are located along Roxas Avenue.
 Leisure hubs abound in the city proper and suburbs but most of which are in Magsaysay Avenue, Dayangdang, and along Roxas Avenue (Diversion Road).
 There are more than sixty (60) hotels and inns within the city proper, having two 4-star hotels: Avenue Plaza Hotel and Summit Hotel Naga, and ten (10) 3-star hotels.